Skip to content

 In this section you are going to publish a vector dataset.

-You can find this dataset in workshop/exercises/data/free-wifi-florence.csv.
+You can find this dataset in workshop/exercises/data/tartu/bathingwater-estonia.csv.

-This exercise consists of two key steps:
+This exercise consists of two steps:

-We will use the docker-compose.yml file provided.
+We will use the workshop/exercises/docker-compose.yml file provided.

 Verify the existing Docker Compose config